SURGroup/UQpy/docs/source/dimension_reduction/grassmann/optimization_methods/index.rst

 The :class:`.GradientDescent` class is imported using the following command:

->>> from UQpy.dimension_reduction.grassmann_manifold.optimization_methods.GradientDescent import GradientDescent
+>>> from UQpy.dimension_reduction.grassmann_manifold.optimization.GradientDescent import GradientDescent

 One can use the following command to instantiate the class :class:`.GradientDescent`

-.. autoclass:: UQpy.dimension_reduction.grassmann_manifold.optimization_methods.GradientDescent
+.. autoclass:: UQpy.dimension_reduction.grassmann_manifold.optimization.GradientDescent
     :members: